Creative Minds films

 See how interacting with horses through equine therapy has helped individuals improve their social lives and wellbeing.
 Take the plunge into hydrotherapy, and look at our intriguing ‘labyrinth’ created in the Caring Garden at our Fieldhead site.
 Inspire art group shows off its work with Faceless art company to create wire sculptures which went on to be displayed in Wakefield’s iconic The Hepworth Gallery, and a mother and daughter explain how attending the Harmony choir sessions, run by Hoot creative arts, has brought them together through a shared interest.

 The science of creativity

 “Creative Minds stimulates the bits of the brain that maybe therapies won’t get to.”
 One of our consultants, Dr Graham Hill, explains the science behind creativity and just why it’s so good for us.
-Dr Hill believes that finding something that individuals are good at helps to grow their confidence and self-esteem which in turn aids their recovery.
+Dr Hill believes that finding something that individuals are good at grows their confidence and self-esteem which in turn aids their recovery.
 Did you know that you use the front of your brain to think about worries and problems?
-Dr Hill shows the other parts of the brain that are activated when we take part in creative activities, and describes how this can benefit recovery.
+Dr Hill shows the other parts of the brain that are activated when we take part in creative activities and describes how this can benefit recovery.